Our WorkThe Deep South Center for Environmental Justice has three components for reaching its organizational objectives:

 - economic justice and just transition.

-Health and Safety Training and Workforce DevelopmentIn response to community interest in creating employment opportunities for residents in cleaning up environmental hazards, DSCEJ developed and conducted health and safety training and workforce development programs beginning in 1995.
+Health and Safety Training and Workforce DevelopmentIn response to community interest in creating employment opportunities for residents in cleaning up environmental hazards, DSCEJ developed and conducted health and safety training and workforce development programs beginning in 1995 with funding from the National Institute of Environmental Health Sciences (NIEHS).
 The Center’s Environmental Career Worker Training Program (ECWTP) and Hazardous Waste Worker Training Program (HWWTP) prepare people in underserved communities for occupations in environmental remediation and restoration, emergency response, construction, asbestos removal, mold removal, lead abatement, and hazardous materials/waste handling.

 Currently, the Center leads the job training programs in New Orleans and with partner organizations in Houston, TX; Detroit, MI; Pensacola, FL; and Savannah, GA.
 Under a cooperative agreement with the National Institute for Environmental Health Sciences, these training programs are currently administered by Texas Southern University (TSU) under the direction of Dr. Robert Bullard, Principal Investigator, TSU, and Dr. Beverly Wright, Co-Principal Investigator, Executive Director of the Deep South Center for Environmental Justice, Inc.